VISIT OUR ART STORE ▶

 Lift Color Easily with Gum Arabic vs. Without

-I painted two ovals—one with added Gum Arabic and one without.
-Then, I dropped clean water on both and waited a few seconds.
+They painted two ovals—one with added Gum Arabic and one without.
+Then, they dropped clean water on both and waited a few seconds.

 • The normal paint is hard to lift